GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `Filters:` Combinable filters for events, filters to filter by event name, by categories and by dates based on start and end, this filter component is used in CardEvents
     - `Footer:` Footer that contains information such as: Address, telephone number, links to student areas
     - `Header:` Component that remains fixed on all pages because it was inserted within `layout.tsx` and is located at the top of the site.
+    - `ImageCloudinary:` Responsible for rendering images hosted on Cloudinary in an optimized way with the next Image tag, making a component that can be reused anywhere, making the image stay 100% within the parent element correctly
     - `Inputs:`
         - `InputCheckbox:` Checkbox input that is reusable in code for boolean fields
         - `InputDefault:` Reusable input that changes data based on received props.